JacksonBurns/fastprop/paper/paper.md

 | G-Mean | 0.151    | 0.140    | 7.7%      | 0.128 | 17.9%     |
 +--------+----------+----------+-----------+-------+-----------+

-`fastprop` 'trades places with Chemprop, outperforming on four of the metrics (LUMO, HR, AR2) and underperforming on others.
+`fastprop` 'trades places with Chemprop, outperforming on four of the metrics (LUMO, HR, AR2) and under-performing on others.
 Overall the geometric mean of MAE across all the tasks is ~8% higher, though this result may not be statistically significant.
 Both `fastprop` and Chemprop are outperformed by the bespoke MHNN model, which is not itself evaluated on any other common property prediction benchmarks.

 Although `fastprop` is not able to reach state-of-the-art accuracy on this dataset this result is still promising.
 None of the descriptors implemented in `mordred` were designed to specifically correlate to these QM-derived targets, yet the FNN is able to learn a representation which is nearly as informative as Chemprop.
 The fact that a bespoke modeling approach is the most performant is not surprising and instead demonstrates the continued importance of expert input on certain domains.
-Were some of this expertise to be oriented toward the descriptor generation softare `mordredcommunity`, new descriptors could be added to address this apparent shortcoming.
+Were some of this expertise to be oriented toward the descriptor generation software `mordredcommunity`, new descriptors could be added to address this apparent shortcoming.
 <!-- [02/22/2024 08:13:00 PM fastprop.fastprop_core] INFO: Displaying validation results:
                               count         mean          std       min       25%       50%          75%           max
 validation_mse_loss             3.0     0.458501     0.057164  0.413317  0.426369  0.439421     0.481093      0.522765